Concentration (game show): Returning champions

 In the beginning of the run, each match consisted of one game with the winner advancing to the bonus round.
 A losing contestant left with parting gifts except if their game was interrupted, in which case he/she would return for the first game on the next show.

 On July 5, 1988, the show experimented with a best two-out-of-three match format during their special summer college student week, with the first contestant to solve two puzzles winning the match and playing the bonus round; the format became permanent on August 9, 1988.
 Unlike most game shows whose episodes tended to straddle playing a best two-out-of-three match, Classic Concentration had each match and bonus round fit into one complete episode.
 The first game was split over the first two segments, with the second and/or third game (if needed) taking up the third, and the bonus round played during the fourth.

-From June 29, 1990 until the series finale, the game was changed once more to a "two-strike" format in which contestants were allowed to keep playing until they either won a car or lost two games, whichever came first.
+From June 29, 1990 until the series finale, the game was changed once more to a "two-strike" format in which contestants were allowed to keep playing until they either won a car or lost two games, whichever happened first.
 With this format, the show went back to playing the main game and the bonus round twice each day.
 In each half of the show, whichever contestant solved the puzzle went on to the bonus round while their opponent received a "strike" on a small box on top of his/her contestant podium (an illuminated gold square with a black X in the middle).
 If a contestant got two strikes (lost two games), they were eliminated from the game completely, but they still got to keep whatever cash and/or prizes they won up to that point, if any.
 This format was previously used briefly from March 15, 1988 to August 8, 1988.

 Audience Game

 If there was time remaining during some shows, an audience member preselected before taping began played the bonus round for up to $500.
 Instead of the names of cars, dollar amounts of $5, $10, $15, $20, $25, $50, $75, and $100 were hidden behind the 15 numbers.
-The audience member was given 60 seconds and kept the total of all amounts matched, or $500 for clearing the board.
+The audience member was given 60 seconds and kept the total of all amounts matched ($295 being the most that they could win without clearing the board), or $500 for clearing the board.